Living up to the hype: Dressel wins 1st individual gold - WHIZ News

 But the American turned on the speed at the end of the 16-lap race, passing all three swimmers ahead of him to take the gold.
 Finke’s final 50 was 26.39 — nearly 2 seconds faster than anyone else.

-Finke’s winning time was 7 minutes, 41.87 seconds, just 0.24 ahead of Paltrinieri.
+His winning time was 7:41.87, just 0.24 ahead of Paltrinieri.
 Mykhailo Romanchuk of Ukraine touched in 7:42.33 to take the bronze, knocking Wellbrock back to fourth.

-Over two swims, Finke knocked about 6 seconds off his personal best coming into the Olympics to walk away with a historic gold.

 The men’s 800 freestyle was added to the Olympic program for these games, marking the first time that approximate distance was contested by the men since there was an 880-yard race at the 1904 St. Louis Games.

-Mirroring Finke’s finish, albeit over a much shorter distance, Stubblety-Cook rallied on the final lap to pass Arno Kamminga of the Netherlands, who went out fast and tried to hold on.
+Mirroring Finke’s finish, albeit over a much shorter distance, Stubblety-Cook rallied on the final lap to pass Arno Kamminga of the Netherlands, who went out fast but couldn’t quite hang on.

 The winning time was an Olympic record of 2:06.38, giving the team from Down Under its fifth gold of the swimming competition — and its first men’s breaststroke gold since Ian O’Brien at the 1964 Tokyo Games.